flyx/OpenGLAda/doc/GL.Objects.md

 not initialize it, it automatically gets assigned a unique name from OpenGL.
 Don't worry - there will be no object created as long as you do not bind your object reference.

+**Important note:** At the time you declare a variable holding an object reference, you need to have an active OpenGL context.
+Otherwise, trying to create a unique name for this object reference will result in an OpenGL error.
+So you cannot declare your OpenGL objects at library level without initializing them.

 To use the object, you have to bind it to a target and use the methods of this target to configure the currently bound object.
 The code might look like this: